- New accessibility law is being proposed to redress deficiencies in the current Americans with Disabilities Act (ADA).

 WCAG 2.1 AA has been in existence for over two years and is widely accepted.
 Also, 2.1 AA greatly improves accessibility and usability – particularly on mobile devices.

 It’s also important to note the “substantial compliance” language.
-This is critical because it acknowledges that complete conformance is extremely difficult to achieve — especially because 1) there’s a subjective component to some aspects of accessibility and 2) conformance with some of WCAG’s success criteria can take significant time / money to reach.
+This is critical because it acknowledges that complete conformance to accessibility law is extremely difficult to achieve — especially because 1) there’s a subjective component to some aspects of accessibility and 2) conformance with some of WCAG’s success criteria can take significant time / money to reach.

 The bill goes on to clarify: